DrorHarari/keypirinha-shell/README.md

-Keypirinha Plugin: Rdp
+Keypirinha Plugin: Shell
 =========
-# Launch previously opened Rdp sessions
+# Open known Windows Shell folders

-This plugin for Keypirinha lets you type Rdp and part of the name of a machine you previously connected to and it will launch the Windows RDP program (MSTSC) to connect to that machine.
+This plugin for Keypirinha lets you type Shell and a known Windows shell folder to quickly open such folder.

 ## Usage ##
 Open the LaunchBox and type:
 ```
-Rdp <tab> <partial-machine-name> <enter>
+Shell <tab> <partial-shell-folder-name> <enter>
 ```

 ## Installation and Setup ##
-The easiest way to install Rdp is to use the [PackageControl](https://github.com/ueffel/Keypirinha-PackageControl) plugin's InstallPackage command.
+The easiest way to install Shell is to use the [PackageControl](https://github.com/ueffel/Keypirinha-PackageControl) plugin's InstallPackage command.

-For manual installation simply download the rdp.keypirinha-package file from the Releases page of this repository to:
+For manual installation simply download the shell.keypirinha-package file from the Releases page of this repository to:

 * `Keypirinha\portable\Profile\InstalledPackages` in **Portable mode**